denizkenankilic/computerVision-sfm-simulator/README.md

 # computerVision-sfm-simulator
 Structure From Motion Simulator

-In this repository, test files are simulators for the structure from motion algorithm.
+In this repository, test files are simulators for SFM algorithm.